Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 Feeling thoroughly defeated by her impenetrable composure, Isaiah quietly replied, "No, that will be all.
 Thank you."
 He gave her a final respectful bow, nodded briefly to Anya, and left the Hostess, his daggers retrieved but his fascination with Ryu deepening, now mixed with frustration.
 He realized with some annoyance that Ryu still didn't know his name.
-Now properly armed but still needing a Familia, Isaiah headed towards the **Adventurer's Guild Headquarters** near Babel Tower.
+Now properly armed but still needing a Familia, Isaiah headed towards the Adventurer's Guild Headquarters near Babel Tower.
 The vast hall was bustling with adventurers.

 He scanned the impressive interior, noting the emblems of major Familias, which sparked a jarring realization: he'd been so focused on immediate needs he'd barely thought about *how* to actually join a Familia.
 He decided to focus on the Guild first and figure out the Familia situation later.
 Unsure who to approach, he looked for Guild employees, spotting several behind long counters processing requests.
-Driven by his stated preference ("having a thing for elves"), he located a female elf advisor (**Eina Tulle**) and joined her queue.
+Driven by his stated preference ("having a thing for elves"), he located a female elf advisor (Eina Tulle) and joined her queue.

 *(End of Recap: Day 2 - Middle)*

 -----

 ### **(Recap: Day 2 - Ending)**

-Waiting in line for the Guild Advisor **Eina Tulle**, Isaiah observed her brisk, efficient, professional demeanor as she dealt with other adventurers.
+Waiting in line for the Guild Advisor Eina Tulle, Isaiah observed her brisk, efficient, professional demeanor as she dealt with other adventurers.
 When it was his turn, he introduced himself ("Isaiah November") and stated his desire to register as an adventurer, admitting his unfamiliarity with the Orario process.
-Eina, professional but perhaps slightly impatient (later revised to be slightly warmer/more concerned after meta-discussion/retcon), explained that official registration required **Familia affiliation and Falna** first, as the Guild primarily managed blessed adventurers.
+Eina, professional but perhaps slightly impatient (later revised to be slightly warmer/more concerned after meta-discussion/retcon), explained that official registration required Familia affiliation and Falna first, as the Guild primarily managed blessed adventurers.
 This confirmed Isaiah's earlier oversight and presented a major hurdle.

 Isaiah, deciding honesty was the best policy, admitted he'd only just arrived and hadn't yet joined a Familia, asking